Suggest a Songfact / Artistfact

 An influential American folk singer named Earl Robinson wrote this in 1954 with lyricist David Arkin (who is the father of actor Alan Arkin).
 The song is about racism, and was inspired by a US Supreme Court ruling that segregation in public schools is illegal.
 The original folk song (but not Three Dog Night's version) includes the line, "Their robes were black, their heads were white" which refers to the judges.

-Jamaican Reggae group Greyhound recorded this in 1971, where it hit #6 in the UK.
-Greyhound went on to have 2 more hits: a cover of Henry Mancini's "Moon River
+The Jamaican reggae group Greyhound recorded this in 1971; their version made #6 in the UK.
+Greyhound went on to have two more hits: a cover of Henry Mancini's "Moon River

 When Three Dog Night recorded this, it came at a time when civil rights was a big issue in America.
 The message of racial equality was emphasized by their use of a children's choir in the repeated chorus during the closing moments of the song.